Leon Lett: 1993 Thanksgiving Classic

 The second play occurred during the next season and was more serious as it resulted in a Cowboys defeat.
 On Thanksgiving Day in 1993, during a rare snow and sleet storm in Dallas, the Cowboys, who came into the game with a 7–3 record, were leading the 8–2 Miami Dolphins by a score of 14–13 with 15 seconds remaining in the game.
 The Dolphins sent kicker Pete Stoyanovich out to attempt a 41-yard field goal, which would likely have won the game due to how little time remained.

 The kick was blocked by Lett's linemate Jimmie Jones, and the ball came to rest several yards away.
 While most of his teammates began celebrating, Lett attempted to recover the ball.
 He slipped as he went down, however, and knocked the ball forward.
 In the resulting chase for possession, the Dolphins recovered in the end zone, but due to muffed kick rules, the ball was awarded to them on the one-yard line.

 Had Lett simply done nothing, the Cowboys would have automatically received possession as the play would have been whistled dead and the team would have received possession at the line of scrimmage.
 Since Lett went for the ball and touched it, by rule the play was considered a muffed kick and the Dolphins were given possession on the one-yard line with three seconds showing on the clock.
-Stoyanovich attempted a field goal from that spot and connected, winning the game 16–14 for the visitors.
+Stoyanovich attempted a field goal from that spot and connected, winning the game 16–14 for the Dolphins.
 Lett's failed recovery ranked at #3 in both ESPN lists, #3 on "Top 10 Foul-Ups", and #8 on "Top 10 Worst Plays".

 The most meaningful impact of Lett's miscue, assuming all remaining results were the same, was that it ensured the team's last game of the season had playoff implications.
-The Cowboys needed a win (or tie) against New York at Giants Stadium to repeat as NFC East champions (and secure the #1 seed in the NFC), with the loser of that game being assured the #4 seed.
+The Cowboys needed a win (or tie) against the New York Giants at Giants Stadium to repeat as NFC East champions (and secure the #1 seed in the NFC), with the loser of that game being assured the #4 seed.
 Having already beaten the Giants, had Dallas defeated Miami they could have clinched the division title after Week 16 as in that scenario they would have held the tiebreaker against New York even if they had lost in Week 17 to the Giants.

 Ultimately, the play did not derail the Cowboys' title defense, as they won all of their remaining games after Thanksgiving and went on to win Super Bowl XXVIII.
 Conversely, the Dolphins lost the rest of their remaining games and did not qualify for the playoffs.
 In 2008, the game was named the third-most memorable in the history of Texas Stadium by ESPN.